This former CIA analyst has signed big deals — and $40 million in new funding — for his internet monitoring startup

 Customers like what it’s selling.
 Subscriptions start at $250,000 per year and reach in some cases to more than $1 million annually.
 You can’t get away with those prices if your product doesn’t work.

 In fact, some of these big customers have already recovered their expense, says Junio, pointing to one customer that Qadium saved from the WannaCry ransomware that spread like wildfire in mid May.
-(Junio declined to name the client, but he says it has a “regional office with exposures that we were able to show them.
+Junio declined to name the client, but he says it has a “regional office with exposures that we were able to show them.
 They’d had no idea that they had corporate assets that mattered in this location.
-I don’t know how far up the chain [the ransomware] might have spread” if Qadium weren’t on the case.)
+I don’t know how far up the chain [the ransomware] might have spread” if Qadium weren’t on the case.

 Perhaps unsurprisingly, the United States government is one of Qadium’s highest-paying customers, representing a “meaningful” percentage of the company’s revenue, says Junio.
 Part of that owes to the sheer scale of government.
 The U.S. Navy alone involves hundreds of thousands of active personnel, in addition to contractors, meaning Qadium has a higher number of users.